Mintbase/Grants-Program/applications/niftiqet-application.md

 This will include the following features

 - Perform User-Tests to make the tool as user friendly as possible.
-- Publish a npm-package for easy integration of Automat.
 - Add detailed documentation
 - Perform security and performance tests